-Christ Hospital Palliative Care Consult Team is an interdisciplinary team which sees adults with a wide variety of patient diagnoses and clinical circumstances in all areas of the hospital (ICU, oncology, heart failure, pulmonary, geriatrics, inpatient family medicine service, and nephrology).
+Christ Hospital (CH) Palliative Care Consult Team is an interdisciplinary team which sees adults with a wide variety of patient diagnoses and clinical circumstances in all areas of the hospital (ICU, oncology, heart failure, pulmonary, geriatrics, inpatient family medicine service, and nephrology).
 Consults range from patients who are relatively stable but coping with a new diagnosis, to patients who are very ill in the ICU and close to dying.
 Consulted patients and families are from a wide variety of racial, ethnic, cultural, and socioeconomic backgrounds.
 The fellow will function at the appropriate developmental level as a team member.
 The fellow will obtain information, examine the patient, and participate in meetings with the patient/family and team; including eliciting the patient’s goals for care and delivering prognostic information.

 The fellow is involved in developing a treatment plan.
 The fellow will convey these recommendations to the primary team caring for the patient.
 The fellow communicates with the receiving clinician or program regarding palliative care plans when the patient is discharged.
 Fellows will participate in daily interdisciplinary team meetings to discuss all patients on the consult census.
 In addition, fellows participate in a weekly 90-minute team meeting focused on team building, continuing education, planning, and administration.
-One afternoon every week will be devoted to a variety of workshops and didactic teaching sessions for fellows and other learners on the service.

 The fellow will function at the appropriate developmental level as a team member.
 The fellow will participate in the weekly interdisciplinary care meetings.
 The fellow will also have an opportunity to experience grief and bereavement counseling at the Adult Grief Center and Fernside Center for Grieving Children.